minprog/app-studio/40 Guided/10 Mr. Potatohead/10 Assignment.md

 Now, your task is to save the `visibility` state of all `ImageViews`.
 Which get/put method seems appropriate to do this?
 Google "android bundle" to get a list of all get/put methods.

 ## Some ideas

 You may have some time left to make your app a bit better.
-Here are a few ideas:
+Here are a few ideas that you can work on:

-- As you made a new project, your activity was embedded in a `ConstraintLayout`.
-This type of layout can be used to make sure that your app looks nice on a variety of screens.
-Check out the [documentation](https://developer.android.com/training/constraint-layout/index.html) and make this work!

-- Even with the ConstraintLayout, supporting rotation is quite hard.
-In landscape mode, Mr. Potatohad should probably be to the left and the checkboxes in a grid to the right.
-You might use two layouts for portrait and landscape, respectively, to fix this.
-And because you alrealy implemented `onSaveInstanceState`, it will save state, even when changing layouts!
-See our [State](/android-reference/state) page for info on how to add two layouts.
+- Phones can also be rotated to landscape mode.
+Currently, our layout doesn't work too well for this mode.
+Mr. Potatohad should probably be to the left and the checkboxes to the right.
+You can use two layouts for portrait and landscape, respectively, to fix this.
+In the layout editor, choose "Add landscape layout" to get started.

-- Think about how you can make the code for `checkboxClicked()` as tiny as possible.
+- Think about how you can make the code for `checkboxClicked()` as tiny as possible, even when handling such a large a mount of checkboxes.